 10.0.0.0/20

-respectively, they don't overlap and it is more than enough for our servers.10.0.0.1
+respectively, they don't overlap and it is more than enough for our servers. - Gateway:

 After creating both VPC, we can create a VPC network peer in both accounts.
 After all set up, all of the servers in both accounts are able to communicate via their internal IP.